hillnz/ab-flasher/readme.md

 Your Raspberry Pi should contain the standard boot partition, and two ext4 partitions for the OS.

-### Bootstrap

-If you need a bootstrap image, you can flash with an image containing ab-flasher from the [Releases](https://github.com/hillnz/ab-flasher/releases/latest).
-This image contains the boot partition, two OS partitions, and a data partition.
-You can flash it with the usual tools (dd, Raspberry Pi Imager, etc).

-After flashing, run `./config.py`.
-If you don't already have one, this will create a `.env` file that you can fill in, then run `./config.py` again.
-This will create configuration on the data partition.

-You're ready to boot the Pi.
-On boot, the partitions will be expanded and ab-flasher will run.
+[rpi-docker-build](https://github.com/hillnz/rpi-docker-build) can create such disk images from a Docker image, but you can create your image or partitions however you like.

 ### Updates

 How you run ab-flasher in your own image is up to you.
-Beyond the bootstrap image it doesn't take responsibility for how it runs or how you update its configuration.
+It doesn't take responsibility for how it runs or how you update its configuration.
-Any solution which lets you push configuration and run a command will be suitable.
+Any solution which lets you push configuration and run a command will be suitable, or you could run it manually.

 ### Dependencies